QuantumMaterialsModelling/bands4vasp/README.md

 * the **PROCAR** file for _nlm_ and site projected wave function character of each eigenvalue;
 * the **PROCAR.prim** file, analogous to PROCAR, but for unfolding calculations;
 * the **POSCAR** file for information on the lattice and the structure;
-* **OUTCAR** :: if the Fermi energy is not specified by the user (via the INPAR file), the value is taken from the OUTCAR.
+* the **OUTCAR** file :: if the Fermi energy is not specified by the user (via the INPAR file), the value is taken from the OUTCAR.

 ### INPAR - The bands4vasp input file

 The **INPAR** files contains all parameters needed for executing bands4vasp.
-Default values are used for variables eventually not specified in the INPAR file (the INPAR file with the default values is stored in the source directory of bands4vasp).
-The list of variables used in the execution of bands4vasp are stored in the **OUTPAR** file.
+Default values are used for variables eventually not specified in the INPAR file (the INPAR file with the default values is stored in the installation directory).
+The list of variables used in the execution of bands4vasp get printed in the **OUTPAR** file.
 A complete description of all variables controlled by the INPAR is provided in hte Manual.

 ***